abroroo/til/Algorithm Patterns/FastSlowPointers.md

 ### Fast and Slow Pointers

-- A **technique** where two "pointers" (think of them like markers) move at **different speeds** through a data structure, like a linked list or array.
+- A **technique** where two "pointers" (we can think of them like markers) move at **different speeds** through a data structure, like a linked list or array.
 - The **slow pointer** moves **one step at a time**, while the **fast pointer** moves **two steps at a time**.

-Imagine a linked list like a racetrack:
+If we imagine a linked list like a racetrack:

 ```plaintext
 Start --> A --> B --> C --> D --> E --> End